lykaiio/distort/README.md

 - **Desktop Shell**: [Tauri](https://tauri.app/) (lightweight and secure)
 - **Package Management**: npm + Cargo (for Tauri)

-The project is fully open source and designed to be transparent and hackable — ideal for tinkerers and privacy-conscious players.

----

-## 📁 Project Structure

-distort/
-├── src/ # React frontend
-├── server/ # Express backend with SQLite
-├── src-tauri/ # Tauri configuration and native build files ├── icons/ # App icons
-├── package.json

----

 ## 📝 License

 MIT License.